 - Transportation to and from school.

-“Is it worth borrowing for this reason?
+Ask yourself if it’s worth borrowing for this reason?
 Will I see a return on my borrowing?
-If not, maybe consider alternative ways to pay, or simply avoid the expense to begin with.”
+If not, maybe consider alternative ways to pay, or simply avoid the expense to begin with.

-If you believe that a personal loan is the best option for your situation, here are five top lenders to consider.
+If you believe that a personal loan is the best option for your situation, here are our some top lenders to consider.
 However, notice that most lenders have significant minimum annual incomes that will disqualify most students.
 Our list prioritizes lenders who accept cosigners, have flexible eligibility requirements, and competitive interest rates.

 LendingClub personal loans are typically a better fit for someone with good or excellent credit.
 But the good news is that they allow you to add a cosigner, which can help you score more favorable terms on your loan.